 Get the Kids Involved

 Getting your kids involved in the garden is wonderful.
 It teaches them about the life cycle of plants, lets them feel responsible and confident, and gives them skills for their own gardening endeavors as they grow up.
 Even very young children can participate, although when they are under 2-years-old their contributions will look more like getting filthy in the dirt.
-My daughter, who is now 4 years old, has had her own little garden space in my garden for the last couple years.
+My daughter has had her own little garden space since she was three-years-old.
 She helps me plant seeds and transplant seedlings into my garden, but she especially loves having her own space where she can plant anything she wants, however she wants!
 And she is immeasurably proud when she gets to harvest food from her garden and watch us all enjoy it at the dinner table.

 Watch it Grow and Keep a Journal!